wojciechHnatiuk/interview_task/README.md

 # Google Web Interface Test Suite

+### Disclaimer

 This project demonstrates an automated testing solution for Google's web interfaces using Cypress.
 It was created as part of a job interview task to showcase test automation skills and best practices.

+In a real-world scenario where access to the application's code is available, I would definitely add `data-testid` attributes to elements.
+These attributes provide a reliable and maintainable way to select elements during testing, ensuring that tests are less prone to breaking due to changes in the UI structure or styling.
+Element selection would primarily be done using these `data-testid` selectors to enhance test stability and readability.

+⚠️ **Important Note**: This test suite focuses on UI navigation and element verification.
+Automated search testing is intentionally excluded as it would violate Google's Terms of Service, which prohibits automated queries to their search engine.

 ## 🧪 Test Plan & Approach